 I'm not rich, so I can't afford to be giving rarely found opal away to thieves or let novices experiment on mine without purchase.
 Outside of the rules of look but don't touch, you are responsible.
 I want your business and accept criticism where due.
 I also reserve the right to refund your money once and then never do business with you again. if you are a weasel or involved with criminal activity.
 Refer back to I'm a nice guy and want your business statement if the last statement bothers you.

 My $10 a gram tub when it was first made.
 Conks usually land in here because the wood is porous.
 Most conk needs enhanced to be hard as a gemstone.
 Now I'm working out of a smaller amount that is being refreshed as stuff is declared dry as a bone.
 These are small solid pieces that will cut gemstones.
 They have multi-color fire and are not crazed.
 Some do have cracks and some are just that bright of limb specimens.
 OZs never build up to be kilos.
+Sold.
+If you would like to be put on a waiting list for new opal parcels please drop me a line.

 The Virgin Valley Mining District also produces small amounts of a pleasing rainbow of common and semi-precious opals.
 Swordfish Mining has the fine vein nodule common jasp-opal in a red, yellow to green creamy pastel colored opaque opal.
 The hardness ran from opal to jasper.
 The colors of muted pastels are both flat and swirled.
 Very nice patterns.
 Sold Out of rough to a overseas buyer other than my persy rough to make gemstones from, cabs will be offered in Goods.